+APPENDIX H

-APPENDIX H: COMMENDATIONS...SUGGESTIONS...CONCERNS
+COMMENDATIONS...SUGGESTIONS...CONCERNS

 In order to provide the best learning environment for your child it is important to get honest feedback.
 We want to applaud the efforts that you think worthy, but we also want to address concerns that you might have.
 Perhaps you see with more objective eyes a facilities problem that needs attention or you have a small question that needs an answer.
-This completed form will go directly to Amelia Yakupzack, Assistant Head of School.
+This completed form will go directly to the, Assistant Head of School.

 Help us celebrate the moments that you think are making the difference and also help us solve problems at the lowest level by having them addressed routinely.

-SOMETHING TO CELEBRATE: A CONCERN OR PROBLEM: A SUGGESTION:
+SOMETHING TO CELEBRATE:

+A CONCERN OR PROBLEM:

+A SUGGESTION:

+A QUESTION:

-A QUESTION: IF YOU WANT TO BE CONTACTED ABOUT INFORMATION: If you would like anyone else to receive this in formation please list:
+IF YOU WANT TO BE CONTACTED ABOUT THIS PLEASE GIVE CONTACT INFORMATION:

+If you would like anyone else to receive this information please list:

-For office use in the tracking of questions, sug gestions and concerns: What was done?
-I am satisfied with the resolution. tion, I do not think the problem is resolved.
-I will d about other developments, and I will not spread with the school.
-I would like to appeal this solution.
+For office use in the tracking of questions, suggestions and concerns:

+What was done?

+I am satisfied with the resolution.

+Although I understand the school's position, I do not think the problem is resolved.
+I will keep the administration of the school informed about other developments, and I will not spread gossip about this to others.
+I will deal directly with the school.

+\\\\\I would like to appeal this solution.
 See page 23 and 24 in the Parent and Student Handbook.

-Signature Date
+Signature

-APPENDIX I: PARENT CHAPERONE GUIDELINES
+APPENDIX I